Rotary printing press: Developmental history

 William Nicholson filed a 1790 patent for a rotary press.
 The rotary press itself is an evolution of the cylinder press, also patented by William Nicholson, invented by Beaucher of France in the 1780s and by Friedrich Koenig in the early 19th century.
-Rotary drum printing has been claimed to be invented by Richard March Hoe in 1843, and perhaps slightly earlier by Josiah Warren.
+Rotary drum printing was invented by Josiah Warren in 1832, whose design was imitated by Richard March Hoe in 1843.
 An 1844 patent replaced the reciprocating platforms used in earlier designs with a fixed platform served by rotating drums, and through a series of advances a complete rotary printing press was perfected in 1846, and patented in 1847.
-It appeared in Edinburgh in 1851 and then traveled to London where it was used by the Times newspaper in 1853, where it then traveled to France in 1866 and Germany in 1873.
-By the time it reached Spain in 1885 it had become common use.
-Some sources describe the Parisian Hippolyte Auguste Marinoni as the inventor of the Rotary printing press, but this was the subject of a patent dispute that was decided in Hoe's favor.
+It appeared in Edinburgh in 1851 and then traveled to London where it was used by The Times newspaper in 1853.
+It then traveled to France in 1866 and Germany in 1873.
+By the time it reached Spain in 1885, it was in common use.
+Some sources describe the Parisian Hippolyte Auguste Marinoni as the inventor of the rotary printing press, but this was the subject of a patent dispute that was decided in Hoe's favor.
 A.S.
 Abell of the Baltimore Sun was the first American user of the rotary press.

 Types of rotary printing presses

 Today, there are four main types of rotary presses; letterpress, offset (including web offset), rotogravure, and flexo (short for flexography).
-Although the three types use cylinders to print, they vary in their method.
+Although all the types use cylinders to print, they vary in their method.